Hypfer/Valetudo/docs/_pages/development/mqtt.md

 It is encouraged, whenever possible, to handle status data in a capability handle as opposed to a status handle whenever actions performed on the capability will be reflected into and match exactly to a status attribute event.

-This is true, for example, for both `IntensityPresetCapability`s, since setting a preset will usually result in the same value being reflected back to the status attribute: you send `low` and you get back `low`.
+This is true, for example, for both `PresetSelectionCapability`s, since setting a preset will usually result in the same value being reflected back to the status attribute: you send `low` and you get back `low`.

 This is NOT true, for example, for `BasicControlCapability`.
 While actions performed on it will directly affect